christophwolff/urlPostTest/README.md

 urlPostTest
 ===========

-urlPostTest

-Just a simple Testproject in xcode to test a POST Request to a php Script and write the content to a File on the Server.
+Just a simple Testproject in xcode to test a POST Request to a php Script and write the content to a file on the server.

 The PHP File is more than simple: